vuejs/vue-cli/docs/migrating-from-v3/README.md

 If you've customized the internal rules with `chainWebpack`, please notice that `webpack-chain` was updated from v4 to v6, the most noticeable change is the `minimizer` config

-For example, if you want to enable `drop_console` option in the terser plugin.
+For example, if you want to enable the `drop_console` option in the terser plugin.
 In v3, you may do this in `chainWebpack`:

 ```js